Raider-WilliamsEarl/Raider-WilliamsEarl/README.md

 - 💞️ I’m looking to collaborate on N/A ATM
 - 📫 How to reach me samwilliamsearl@gmail.com
 - 😄 Pronouns: They / He
 - ⚡ Fun fact: Pirates never buried their treasure, that was a myth started by a pirate that was expanded upon in the book Treasure Island.
-A large majority of what we think to be true about piracy comes from Treasure Island and most of it is wrong.
+A large majority of what we were taught to think to be true about piracy comes from Treasure Island and most of it is wrong.

 <!---
 Raider-WilliamsEarl/Raider-WilliamsEarl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.